Piledriver (professional wrestling): Double-underhook piledriver

 Also known as butterfly piledriver and the Tiger Driver '98.
 In this piledriver, a wrestler will bend their opponent forward, placing the opponent's head between the wrestler's legs, and hooks each of the opponent's arms behind the opponent's back.
 They then pull back on the opponent's arms lifting them up so that the opponent is held upside down facing in the same direction as the wrestler, the wrestler then drops to a sitting or kneeling position dropping the opponent's head into the mat.
 The namesake of the move is a tribute to Mitsuharu Misawa, as it's a hybrid of a Tiger Driver and the Tiger Driver '91 (Misawa's innovated and seldom used big match finisher; a double underhook into a kneeling-release neck-first powerbomb).
-The Tiger Driver '98 was used by ROH legend Jay Briscoe as the Jay-Driller and IMPACT wreslter Josh Alexander as the C4 Spike.
+The Tiger Driver '98 was used by ROH legend Jay Briscoe as the Jay-Driller, and is used by former TNA wrestler Josh Alexander as the C4 Spike; and current TNA wrestlers such as Eddie Edwards as one of his signature moves, while Sami Callihan uses this move as the Cactus Driver 97 as a tribute to Mick Foley's "Cactus Jack" persona.
 AEW commentator Excalibur previously used this in his wrestling career.
 In a kneeling position, this move was innovated by Jaguar Yokota.

 Double-underhook back-to-back piledriver

 Also known as the vertebreaker and the Kudo Driver, this move is executed from a position in which the opponent is standing behind the wrestler, the wrestler underhooks their arms under the opponent's arms.
 Then the wrestler twists their body around so that the wrestler is facing the ground and the opponent is standing with their back resting against the wrestler's back.
 Then the wrestler stands while the opponent is in an upside down position while both the opponent and the wrestler's arms are still hooked.
 The wrestler then drops to a sitting position.
 Another way to get the opponent into the position is to approach a standing opponent from behind, hook the opponent's arms, bend forward under the opponent, and then rise up, raising the opponent upside down.
 The move was invented by Megumi Kudo, dubbing it the Kudome Valentine, and is used by various wrestlers such as Homicide, Cheerleader Melissa, Shane Helms, Ryusuke Taguchi and Cody Rhodes.

 This technique is extremely dangerous, possibly one of the most dangerous maneuvers in professional wrestling, as the opponent's arms are restrained and their head is not placed between the wrestler's legs, giving them little to post against.
-It was banned by WWE in April 2003, except for in cases where the wrestler received special permission to use the move.
+It was banned by WWE in April 2003, except for in cases in which the wrestler received special permission to use the move.